 - Students view a theatrical presentation presented by actors portraying runaways or abolitionists.

 Cost per child is $4.00.
-(Some scholarships are available through grants from the Harry C. Moores Foundation, with transportation subsidy by State Auto Insurance Companies.)
+(Some scholarships are available for transportation subsidy by State Auto Insurance Companies.)

 Cost per adults is $5.00

 Teachers receive “A Child’s View Into the Victorian Era,” a packet of information about life, school days, customs, fashion, entertainment, the age of invention, the Civil War and African-American life during the Victorian Era.